Dev-hwang/flutter_foreground_task/README.md

 ```

 5. Use `FlutterForegroundTask.startService` to start the service. `startService` provides the following options:
+* `serviceId`: The unique ID that identifies the service.
 * `notificationTitle`: The title to display in the notification.
 * `notificationText`: The text to display in the notification.
 * `notificationIcon`: The icon to display in the notification. (only work Android)